Welcome to Huntsville…

 My mother’s roots were in New York, from which her ancestors traveled via covered wagon to Kansas very early on.

 But if country/country-folk ever caught my parent’s ears I guess I will never know for certain.
 As a teenager in the 1920’s my father was captivated by the early big bands, with Blue Steel being his favorite – which he picked up late at night on a crystal radio set from his small bedroom in Woodston.
-As for mom, I don’t believe I ever heard her mention anything approaching country during her lifetime.
+As for mom, I don’t believe I ever heard her mention anything near country during her lifetime.

 She loved the big bands as well and with my dad would enjoy their weekends in Greeley joining friends at a local American Legion or Elks Club as well as other quaint venues for a night of dancing to the endless number of bands traveling the western and mid western circuit.